Disappearance of measurement-induced phase transition in a quantum spin system for large sizes

 In this work, we shall consider non-random global projective measurement performed on a quantum Ising chain evolving under the transverse Ising Hamiltonian.
-We start from a chosen pure state $|\psi_0\rangle$ and one time step consists of evolution for time $\tau$ followed by the measurement.
+We start from a chosen pure state $|\psi_0\rangle$ and one time step consists of evolution for time $\tau$ followed by a measurement.
 (Note that the measurement is performed with certainty at every time step, and the only source of stochasticity is the quantum nature of the system.)
-We study, as a function of time, three quantities, namely, bipartite entanglement, multipartite entanglement, and the survival probability of the initial state $|\psi_0\rangle$.
-From numerical studies on chains of size $L \le 28$, it is found that (i) the bipartite entanglement shows a volume-to-area law transition at some critical value $\tau=\tau_c$ and (ii) the multipartite entanglement as well as the survival probability also show non-analytic behavior at the same value of $\tau$.
-Thus, we observe a `measurement-induced phase transition' just like random circuit models \cite{Skinner,koh2023}.
-This transition point exists for every value of $h$ and is hence unrelated to the order-disorder transition at $h=1$.
-We present below the results for $h=\frac{1}{2}$ and include the results for $h=\frac{3}{2}$ in the appendix~\ref{app}.
-The central result of this work is that, exploiting the analytic nature of the Hamiltonian, we can calculate the survival probability at large $L$($\sim 1000$) too and show that the critical value $\tau_c$ scales with system size as $1/\sqrt{L}$.
-This proves that $\tau_c$ vanishes at the thermodynamic limit, and the transition we observe at small size exists for finite sizes only.
-Hence, whether the transition in random circuit models survives in the thermodynamic limit is an important question.
+At each time-step, we compute three quantities, namely, the bipartite entanglement, the multipartite entanglement, and the survival probability of the initial state $|\psi_0\rangle$.
+From numerical studies on chains of size $L \le 28$, it is found that (i) the bipartite entanglement shows a volume-to-area law transition at some critical value $\tau=\tau_c$ and (ii) the multipartite entanglement as well as the survival probability also bear the signature of a transition at the same value of $\tau$.
+Thus, we observe a `measurement-induced phase transition' just as in the case of random circuit models \cite{Skinner,koh2023}.
+The central result of this work is that, exploiting the analytic nature of the Hamiltonian, we can calculate the survival probability at large $L$ ($\sim 1000$) too and show analytically (and numerically) that the critical value $\tau_c$ scales with system size as $1/\sqrt{L}$.
+This proves that $\tau_c$ vanishes at the thermodynamic limit, and that the transition we observe at small size exists for finite sizes only.
+Hence, whether the transition in random circuit or other {similar models} survive in the thermodynamic limit is an important question.

+Incidentally, we also find that in contrast to the random circuit models, our measurement does not always reduce the entanglement, and the transition occurs despite this fact.
+Furthermore, the transition point seems to exist irrespective of the presence of order in the ground state of the Hamiltonian; we present here the results for $h=1/2$ in the main paper (where the ground state is ordered) and include the (qualitatively similar) results for $h=3/2$ (where the ground state is disordered) and {$h=1$,} (equilibrium transition point) in the Supplementary Material~\ref{supx}.
+Therefore, the equilibrium critical point has no effect on our observation. {We believe that our protocol can be implemented in such experimental setups, where global measurement is performed in multiparty entangled systems.
+One such experimental work is demonstrated in Ref.~\cite{MIPT_EPX}, where global { measurement } is performed in a highly entangled system.}